Baking frozen cookie dough in an air fryer is the best way to get a small batch of freshly home-baked cookies in the

 How to Bake Frozen Cookie Dough in an Air Fryer

 Cookie dough is easy to freeze, and quick to bake from frozen, and air fryer frozen cookie dough is even quicker!
 If you love freshly baked cookies (like I do) then this is the recipe for you!

 This is the greatest reason for owning an air fryer.
 Sure you can roast meat and vegetables, grill chicken, and so much more.
 But single serve freshly baked cookies with no need to turn your oven on?
 Sold!

-There is no need to defrost the cookie dough before you bake it in the air fryer, however, if you have a frozen cookie dough ball then it will keep its shape when air fried much more than it would if baked in a conventional oven, so expect some tall round cookies.
+There is no need to defrost the frozen cookie dough before you bake it in the air fryer, however, if you have a frozen dough ball then it will keep its shape when air fried much more than it would if baked in a conventional oven, so expect some tall round cookies.
 They will still be just as delicious!

 How to Freeze Cookie Dough

 To freeze cookie dough, shape the cookies as you would before baking (either roll flat and cut out, or roll into balls), place on a baking sheet as if you were going to bake them in the oven, but place them in your freezer instead.

 Then when you are ready, you can air fry them straight from frozen either individually or as a whole batch.